 World War 2 C rations

-In the late 1930s the US military was experimenting with their field rations.
+In the late 1930s, the US military was experimenting with their field rations.
 Right about the start of World War 2 (for the United States, see How did the United States end up in World War 2), they ended up on what became World War 2 field rations, or C rations.
-It was in a round can with a key, and there were three primary meals which had a paper label on the outside.
+It was in a round can with a key, and there were three primary meals that had a paper label on the outside.
 Unfortunately, the label had a habit of coming off, so you never knew for sure which variation you got.

 There was a B Can (which you saw the guy eat) and the M Can.
 The B Can had some biscuits, sugar cubes, hard candy, and either a powdered coffee or lemonade.

 The M can had the meat portion.
 Originally it was meat with vegetable hash, meat stew with beans, or meat stew with vegetables.
 Notice it says meat, they’re not really telling you what type of meat it is.
-Eventually there were a few more options, which is where the Chef Boyardee comes into play.
+Eventually, there were a few more options, which is where the Chef Boyardee comes into play.

 These were designed to be eaten for only a day or two.
-Ideally, soldiers would be fed at a mess hall which could cook, and they’d only eat these for emergencies.
-Unfortunately, there were times unit were eating these for weeks at a time.
+Ideally, soldiers would be fed at a mess hall that could cook, and they’d only eat these for emergencies.
+Unfortunately, there were times units were eating these for weeks at a time.
 The US military figured out extended time eating only these rations wasn’t ideal for fighting, and suggested the soldiers be on the C rations for no more than 5 days.

 I found this fascinating when I researched this for our World War 2 unit.